AngiesJobBoard/candidate-challenge/challenge_1/README.md

 This challenge is focusing around the ability to write proper unit tests.

-In the src directory you'll find some basic functions that manipulate date.
+In the src directory you'll find some basic functions that get, model, and manipulate date.

-Your goal for this challenge is to write tests that cover the 3 functions inside of the ./challenge_1/src/transformations.py file
+Your goal for this challenge is to write tests that cover all functions inside of the ./challenge_1/src/transformations.py file without needing to call or use any external dependencies.
+(This means your code should run without an internet connection!)

 You can run your tests by using pipenv and the following command